-Bronchitis Prevention: Each organ of the human body is important and the respiratory tract is no different.
-The respiratory system is responsible for the exchange of gases and providing oxygen, the vital component for the survival of human beings.
-The system is composed of bronchi and bronchioles, the branches that carry gases to and from the lungs.
+Each human body organ is important, and the respiratory tract is no different.
+The respiratory system is responsible for exchanging gases and providing oxygen, the vital component for the survival of human beings.
+The method comprises bronchi and bronchioles, the branches that carry gases to and from the lungs.

 Bronchitis refers to the inflammation of the bronchial tubes, the tubes responsible for moving air to and fro from the lungs.
 The bronchi are the main airways in your lungs, which branch off on either side of your windpipe (trachea).

-Depending upon the onset of bronchitis, it can be classified as acute and chronic
+Depending upon the onset of bronchitis, it can be classified as acute or chronic.

 There is a sudden onset of symptoms that fades away with time.
 It is a common form of bronchitis and lasts for a few weeks only.
 The condition is temporary and does not cause any permanent breathing issues.